 We suggest a few ways in which to do this that will sound perhaps a little difficult on your heart, but in the short term will help care for your baby and keep them in the best condition ahead of home burial.

-If baby has stuck to whatever they are laying on you can dampen it by putting water on or water from a spray bottle on Baby to gently lubricate in order to transfer.
+If baby has stuck to whatever they are laying on you can dampen it by putting water on or water from a spray bottle on Baby to gently lubricate in order to transfer them.

-We know how shaken or frightened you may feel when making the transfer so we suggest using a large spoon and scooping Baby up gently head end first, then laying Baby onto your plastic heart feet downwards first.
+We know how shaken or frightened you may feel when making the transfer so we suggest using a spoon to aid you in scooping Baby up gently head end first, then laying Baby onto your plastic heart feet downwards first.

-You can then place Baby into a Tupperware box with a lid and putting Baby inside your fridge, we know this is a difficult thought, and no one likes to do this, but it is far kinder to baby’s delicate skin.
+You can then place Baby into a Tupperware box with a lid and putting Baby inside your fridge….we know this is a difficult thought, and no one likes to do this, but it is far kinder to baby’s delicate skin and gives you more time with them.

 When your Little Baby & Co items arrive you will use the first few steps to transfer Baby head first onto a spoon and you can gently guide those tiny feet into the wrap.